wwt/dcauto-study-resources/docs/sections/section_0.md

     2. :fontawesome-solid-terminal: Use the Visual Studio Code Integrated Terminal

         ??? example "2a.
-Use the terminal controls pallete to open new shells:"
+Use the terminal controls pallet to open new shells:"

             [![vs-code-open-terminals](../images/vs-code-open-terminals.png "Open New Bash or PowerShell Terminals")](../../images/vs-code-open-terminals.png){target=_blank}